Sign in

 Cons:

-Glass bottles are commonly the most expensive choice.
-They are heavier than plastic or silicone, they tend to be harder for babies to hold on their own, and the obvious downside--when dropped, they&#;ll break!
+Glass bottles are often the most expensive option.
+They are heavier than plastic or silicone, making them harder for babies to hold on their own, and they break easily when dropped.

 Pros: